Senior Software Developer / Bioinformatician (Genome Annotation and Analysis)

 Applications are invited for a Senior Software Developer/Bioinformatician to join the Core Bioinformatics Group at the Earlham Institute (EI), based in Norwich, UK.

-This post will focus on developing novel computational tools and pipelines for large scale annotation of genes and other genomic features across a diverse range of species including plants, mammals, fish and protists.
+Global initiatives such as the Earth Biogenome project are contributing to a rapid increase in genomic resources.
+Annotation of genes and regulatory in eukaryotic genomes remains challenging, even within large global initiatives such as the Earth Biogenome the quality of genome annotation will not be uniform, with variation both across and within taxonomic clades.
+This post will focus on developing novel computational tools and pipelines for large scale annotation and analysis of genes and other genomic features across a diverse range of species including plants, mammals, fish and protists.

 The role will develop scalable and robust methods to annotate eukaryotic species with large, repeat rich and polyploid genomes, utilising data from cutting edge sequencing technologies including PacBio IsoSeq and Nanopore.

 As part of the Core Bioinformatics Group you will:

 - Design and develop accurate and scalable computational pipelines for the annotation and analysis of complex eukaryotic genomes

 - Continue development of existing pipelines / annotation tools

 - Develop tools to support pan-genome analysis and annotation of alternative haplotypes